rootwork/rootwork.org/hugo/content/blog/2013-05-17/index.md

 workflow?**

-MW: Before Sass 3.2 came out I had written an article for The Sass Way that previewed some of it’s new features, including the ability to use variables in media queries.
-I created an example that baked in some names for breakpoints into a kind of “master mixin” for media queries.
-On my next responsive project I put the theories I’d written for that post into practice, and found that I could refine that approach.
+MW: Before Sass 3.2 came out I had written an article for The Sass Way that previewed some of it's new features, including the ability to use variables in media queries.
+I created an example that baked in some names for breakpoints into a kind of "master mixin" for media queries.
+On my next responsive project I put the theories I'd written for that post into practice, and found that I could refine that approach.
 If I assigned a variable to each media query first the approach would be very flexible.
 Then when noticed that I wrote min-width queries way more often than any other type I set up defaults that made creating media queries very fast.

 MW: There was a side effect that I think is more useful though.
-By assigning names to each of my media queries I’m able to keep them in context in a much more effective way.
+By assigning names to each of my media queries I'm able to keep them in context in a much more effective way.
 If I some media queries to deal with the width of a nav element, and then later I add an item to that nav, I can change the value of that variable and all the associated queries are adjusted.
 This is even more